timii/voidcut/README.md

 ## Features

-TODO check other video editors and their description

 - **Web-Based Convenience**: Accessible from any modern browser.
 No installation required.
 - **Intuitive Interface**: Designed with simplicity in mind.
 - **Non-Linear Editing**: Drag-and-drop timeline editing for easy trimming, cutting, and overlapping clips.